imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/files.md

 ## Writing to Files

-You can write to files using several methods:
+We can write to files using several methods:

 - **Write bytes:**